Quantum Similarity Testing with Convolutional Neural Networks

-An alternative approach to characterize quantum states from limited measurement data is provided by deep neural networks~\cite{torlai2018np,Torlai2018prl,carrasquilla2019,torlai2019,tiunov2020,Ahmed2021PRL,smith2021,zhu2022}.
-Recently, neural networks for learning similarities among quantum states have been developed for the tasks of state discrimination and classification~\cite{magesan2015,carrasquilla2017,gao2018,cimini2020,Wetzel2020,zhang2021}.
-These tasks, however, are fundamentally different from quantum cross-platform verification, because they generally presuppose that the state of the system is identifiable by a finite set of predetermined labels.
-In cross-platform verification, this assumption is too restrictive, as it prevents the application to continuous families of quantum states, such as the family of coherent states in quantum optics.
+An alternative approach to characterize quantum states from measurement data is provided by deep neural networks~\cite{torlai2018np,Torlai2018prl,carrasquilla2019,torlai2019,tiunov2020,Ahmed2021PRL,smith2021,schmale2022,zhu2022,fedotova2022}, { which can work with a smaller amount of data when the states under consideration belong to state families with sufficient structure, such as the family of ground states of the Ising model with different values of the couplings and of the magnetic field. } Recently, neural networks for testing the similarity of quantum states have been developed for the tasks of state discrimination and classification~\cite{magesan2015,carrasquilla2017,gao2018,cimini2020,Wetzel2020,zhang2021}.
+The existing methods, however, generally assume that the state of the system is identifiable by a finite set of predetermined labels.
+For the purpose of comparison of uncharacterized quantum states, this assumption is too restrictive, as it prevents the application to continuous families of quantum states, such as the families of coherent states and cat states in quantum optics.

-In this Letter, we develop a convolutional neural network achieving cross-platform verification of quantum states from a general, continuously-parametrized state family, working with noisy and incomplete measurement data, without requiring randomization over a exponential sets of measurements, or correlations between the measurements performed on different states.
-The network can be trained with classically simulated data from a fiducial set of quantum states sharing structural similarities with the quantum states to be compared.
-After training, it embeds the measurement data into a low-dimensional feature space in a way that reflects the similarity of quantum states and enables cross-platform verification.
-Our approach is inspired by a classical technique for the recognition of human faces blurred and incomplete images~\cite{schroff2015}, a task that shares similarities with the task of comparing continuous-variable quantum states from finite-statistics approximations of their Wigner function.
+In this Letter, we develop a convolutional neural network { for testing the similarity of quantum states drawn from a continuously-parametrized state family.
+For sufficiently regular families, our network manages to tell different states apart using noisy and incomplete measurement data,} without requiring randomization over an exponentially large set of measurements, or correlations between measurements performed on different states.
+The network is trained with data from a fiducial set of quantum states sharing structural similarities with the states to be compared.
+After training, the network embeds the measurement data into a low-dimensional feature space in a way that reflects the similarity of quantum states. { This low-dimensional state representation is then used by the network to decide whether the two given states are the same or not.} Our approach is inspired by a classical technique for the recognition of human faces in blurred and incomplete images~\cite{schroff2015}, a task that shares similarities with the task of comparing continuous-variable quantum states from finite-statistics approximations of their Wigner function.